JustJerem/JustJerem/README.md

 ## Jérémie Guillot | @JustJerem

 Hi, I'm Jé 👋 -an Android developer at [@World_Health_Organization_Academy](https://www.who.int/about/who-academy) to help doctors and citizens around the world better understand and manage disease.
 Previously, I worked with [@Finalcad](https://www.finalcad.com/) on their worldwide distributed construction application.
-I enjoy video games, but my favorite things are urbanism and hiking (everyone has his own craziness).
+I enjoy mobile app, but my favorite things are urbanism and hiking (everyone has his own craziness).

 ## My Values
 🌟  Expression as authentic self